civicrm/civicrm-user-guide/docs/organising-your-data/groups-and-tags.md

 groups are one of the most important tools available when segmenting your CiviCRM contact database.

-There are two kinds of Groups – **Regular Groups** and **Smart Groups**.
+There are two kinds of Groups – (Regular) **Groups** and **Smart Groups**.

--   **Regular Groups** allows you to manually place contacts into a group.
-For example, you can manually assign your organisation's board members to a Board of Directors regular group.
+-   Regular groups are just called **Groups**.
+You manually place contacts into and remove contacts from a (regular) group.
+For example, you can manually assign your organisation's board members to a Board of Directors group.
 You can then easily send board-related emails to each person who is a member of the Board of Directors group without having to search through CiviCRM and select each member individually for the mailing.